Yazathingyan (15th-century minister): Narapati court (1442–1468)

 Despite his bungled attempt to put Thihapate on the throne, Yazathingyan survived.
 Narapati, who had spent the last dozen years away from Ava, decided that he needed the court.
 Yazathingyan for his part quickly affirmed his loyalty to the new king.
 He went to the front with Narapati as an adviser when Chinese incursions into Ava territory began in 1443.
 In 1445, he advised the king to give up the renegade sawbwa Tho Ngan Bwa, whom the Chinese were after, in exchange for the Chinese recognition of Ava's control over a northern district that Hsenwi, then a Chinese vassal state, had also claimed.
 However, the truce did not last.
 The Chinese forces invaded Ava's northern territories again in 1449 although it ended in failure.)

 In 1450, Yazathingyan's nearly 37-year run as governor of Sagaing ended.
-Narapati appointed his son-in-law Min Phyu as governor of Sagaing and the ten northern towns, and moved his chief minister to Amyint, a fortified town about 80km west of Sagaing.
+Narapati appointed his son-in-law Min Phyu as governor of Sagaing and the ten northern towns, and moved his chief minister to Amyint, a fortified town about 80 km west of Sagaing.
 In 1455, Yazathingyan advised Narapati to sign a peace treaty with King Min Khayi of Mrauk-U (Arakan).
 The two kings met at a place called Bo Khaung Nwe Daw, and demarcated the border along the Bo Khaung range, the west of the watershed belonging to Arakan and the east to Ava.

 Yazathingyan continued to be the king's trusted adviser to the end of Narapati's reign.
 He was the one the king asked for when Narapati was stabbed by his grandson at the Ava Palace on 12 June 1467.
 Upon the king's request, the old minister and his son Pauk Hla brought the wounded king and the chief queen by boat to Prome, where Narapati's middle son Thado Minsaw was governor.
 At Prome, he and his son tended to the royal couple until they were forced to flee back to Ava by Thado Minsaw, who thought the father-son duo had too much influence over his parents.
 Back in Ava, Yazathingyan advised Crown Prince Thihathura to go and see the king in Prome, which he did.
 The king still refused to return to Ava, and died from the wounds on 24 July 1468.

 Narapati's death was most probably the end of Yazathingyan's 67-year career.
 His name is not mentioned in the royal chronicles again.
 He may have retained his fief at Amyint as King Thihathura's appointments did not include Amyint.